 Where departments and agencies wish to charge for the re-use of data, they will be required to justify departures from the marginal cost model against the criteria for exceptions for marginal cost pricing.
 This justification ensures that government does not limit or restrict re-use.

 Public sector bodies wishing to apply for approval to charge for information at an exception to marginal cost should consult the application guidelines before completing and submitting the application form.

 Exception to marginal cost pricing application form (DOC, 0.07MB)

 We also have a flowchart explaining how we deal with applications for exceptions to marginal cost pricing.

 Exceptions to marginal cost pricing business cases – statistics and information

 This information is updated when any new application is received and was last updated on 30 October 2013.

-Review of the Exception to Marginal Cost Pricing procedure – the first 3 years
+Review of the Exception to Marginal Cost Pricing procedure – the first three years

 An independent report into the Exceptions to Marginal Cost Pricing criteria and guidance has been published, along with an Executive Summary of the report.